GihanJ/Synchronizer-Token-Pattern/README.md

 Credentials --> Email = gihan@gmail.com , Password = csrf

-NOTE : After doing the maven update if CookieFunction.java will give an error ,move the cursor to the error line and perform the quick fix "change project compliance and JRE to 1.8"
+NOTE : After doing the maven update if CookieFunction.java give an error ,move the cursor to the error line and perform the quick fix "change project compliance and JRE to 1.8"